Business in postal services

 Within its business activities, the postal licence holder has specific obligations, related in particular to the provision of universal services.

-The services considered as universal and the method of how they should be provided are specified in the Decree No. 464/2012 Coll., on determining the specification of individual universal services and basic quality requirements for their provision.
-This Regulation contains the technical specification of individual universal services, the accessibility of Post Offices and post boxes and the exceptional cases in which the postal licence holder does not have to make an attempt to deliver mail to the place indicated in the postal address, and other requirements for the quality of the universal services.
+The services considered as universal services and the method of how they should be provided are specified in the Decree No. 464/2012 Coll., on specification of individual basic services and basic quality requirements for their provision.
+This Decree contains the technical specification of individual universal services, the accessibility of Post Offices and post boxes and the exceptional cases in which the postal licence holder does not have to make an attempt to deliver mail to the place indicated in the postal address, and other requirements for the quality of the universal services.

 The above Decree also specifies which information, and how, the postal licence holder has to provide upon request at the Post Office or which information is to be made public by posting it up at the Post Office or at the web site.